KlefaffleWaffle/student-scheduler/phaseII/README.md

 Takeaway:

+Felt that the time increments weren’t varied enough for specific time events, wasn’t sure about confirmation feedback and time selection.

+<h2>Findings</h2>

 <h2>Conclusion:</h2>

     “People ignore design that ignores people.”
     — Frank Chimero, Designer

 This quote from renowned designer Frank Chimero strikes at the heart of our lessons learned during Phase 2.
 Our designs were practical, within the boundaries of reason, and could accomplish the task that we had set out to accomplish.
 Yet, when tested by real people who were not involved in the design process, our designs failed to aid with even the most basic of tasks.
 If a test user did successfully manage to schedule an event or a class, there was no indication that they had done so.
 Even though on paper our application could get the job done, the users’ perspective is all that really exists after release.

 We will not be there behind every user, ready to guide them through the process.
 The interface should guide them to their desired destination.
 We on the team can never unlearn all the intricacies of our system that we designed, so getting outside user feedback like this before releasing the product is critical.